transposit-connectors/signal_raffle/README.md

-# SIGNAL 2019 Demo App
+# SIGNAL 2019 Raffle App

 An app that uses [Twilio](https://www.twilio.com/) and [SendGrid](https://sendgrid.com/) together to demo the [Transposit](https://transposit.com) platform and create a raffle.